timsamoff/enclosure-pro/README.md

-A cross-platform precision drill hole layout tool for effect pedal enclosures.
+A cross-platform precision layout tool for guitar pedal enclosures.